GundamD/buzzebees_sdk_doc_poc/docs/readme/StampUseCase_GUIDE.md

 ## Summary

-The StampUseCase provides digital stamp card management functionality within the Buzzebees SDK.
-It offers three methods:
+The StampUseCase provides comprehensive stamp-based loyalty program functionality within the Buzzebees SDK.
+It enables users to create stamps, manage their stamp collections, and track detailed progress information including transaction history and campaign participation.
+The UseCase supports device-based validation and comprehensive loyalty program management.

-- **createStamp**: Initialize new digital stamp cards for users
-- **getStampList**: Retrieve all stamp cards associated with the current user
-- **getStampProfile**: Get detailed information about specific stamp cards including campaigns and history

-Each method supports both suspend and callback patterns with comprehensive error handling for building loyalty program interfaces.